gilbitron/Arrest-MySQL/README.md

 Alternatively, you can also override the HTTP method by using the `_method` query string parameter.

+As of version 1.5.0, it's also possible to atomically `INSERT` a batch of records by POSTing an array of arrays.

 ##Responses

 All responses are in the JSON format.
 A `GET` response from the `customers` table might look like this: